openid/connect/openid-4-verifiable-presentations/openid-4-verifiable-presentations-1_0.md

 This specification defines a mechanism on top of OAuth 2.0 [@!RFC6749] that enables presentation of Verifiable Credentials.
 W3C [@VC_DATA] formats as well as other Credential formats, like [@ISO.18013-5] and AnonCreds [@Hyperledger.Indy], are supported.

 OAuth 2.0 [@!RFC6749] is used as a base protocol as it provides the required rails to build simple, secure, and developer-friendly credential presentation on top of it.
-Moreover, implementers can, in a single interface, support credential presentation and the issuance of access tokens for access to APIs based on Verifiable Credentials in the Wallet.
+Moreover, implementers can, in a single interface, support credential presentation and the issuance of Access Tokens for access to APIs based on Verifiable Credentials in the Wallet.
 OpenID Connect [@!OpenID.Core] deployments can also extend their implementations using this specification with the ability to transport Verifiable Presentations.

 This specification can also be combined with [@!SIOPv2], if implementers require OpenID Connect features, such as the issuance of subject-signed ID tokens.